cs4241-19a/a1-gettingstarted/README.md

 Kaitlin McDermott http://a1-kaitlinmcdermott.glitch.me

-This project incldues some basic information about myself.
+This project includes some basic information about myself.

 Technical Achievements:
 This project is my first webpage I have created.
 I played around with making different lists by using ul and li.